 Dáil Éireann - Volume 426 - 16 February, 1993

-34. Mr. R. Bruton asked the Minister for Social Welfare the proposals, if any, he has to give greater equality in access to benefits to widowers and separated fathers; and if he will make a statement on the matter.
+33. Mr. Cullen asked the Minister for Social Welfare the plans, if any, he has to rectify the situation relating to self-employed persons currently contributing under the self-employed scheme but, who on retirement will not be eligible to obtain old age contributory pension; and if he will make a statement on the matter.

 Minister for Social Welfare (Dr. Woods) Michael J. Woods

 Dáil Éireann 426 Written Answers.
-Equality of Access to Benefits.
+Pension Entitlements of Self-Employed.